galargh/terraform-provider-github/website/docs/r/issue_labels.html.markdown

 The following arguments are supported:

 * `repository` - (Required) The GitHub repository

+* `authoritative` - (Optional) Whether or not this resource is authoritative.
+If true, this resource will remove any labels that are not specified in the configuration.
+If false, this resource will only add labels that are specified in the configuration.
+Defaults to true.

 * `name` - (Required) The name of the label.